 Bookstores & Literary Festivals: I’ve read at excellent bookstores, schools, and literary centers all over the country, including the Powerhouse Arena in Brooklyn, Bluestockings Books in New York City, Broad Vocabulary in Milwaukee, Charis Books in Atlanta, Women and Children First Bookstore in Chicago, and many more.
-I’ve participated in workshops and panels at the Dahlonega Literary Festival, the Jacksonville Literary Festival, and the Decatur Book Festival.
+I’ve participated in workshops and panels at the Dahlonega Literary Festival, the Jacksonville Literary Festival, the Connecticut Literary Festival, and the Decatur Book Festival.

 I am happy to do book club visits; please email me using the form below, and I’m happy to Skype to discuss a book!